My name is Tatiana, but my friends and family call me Tutta. I love writing articles that bring a little creativity to everyday life.

 If these names don’t make someone want to stop in for a good burger, then I don’t know what will!

-Naming your business might possibly be the toughest part, but think about the relief you’ll feel when those doors are open for business once and for all!
+Naming your business might possibly be the toughest part, but think about the relief you’ll feel when those doors are open for business once and for all.

-Opening a Burger Restaurant
+Considerations for Opening a Burger Restaurant

 Food service establishments require special permits and licensing in order to open for business.